-After delivering bad news, it’s tempting to keep out of the way.
+After you tell people their role is redundant, it’s tempting to keep out of the way of others.
 However your remaining staff are likely to be feeling upset about the redundancies and have questions for you, so keep your door open.

 Take care of yourself

 Managing a redundancy process is an extremely stressful task and you may experience a range of feelings such as concern, pity, relief, loss and anger before, during and after the retrenchments.
 It is important to be aware of this pressure and to be resilient.